ucb-bar/midas-top-release/README.md

     $ make <abspath to root directory>/output/<test_name>.vpd [EMUL=<verilog | vcs>] [DESIGN=<your design>] [CONFIG=<your config>]

 ## <a name = "fpga"></a> FPGA Simulation
+The fpga flow is largely adopted from [ucb-bar/fpga-zynq](https://github.com/ucb-bar/fpga-zynq.git), so refer to it for more information.

-To synthesize an FPGA simulator, run:
+To build an FPGA simulator, run:

-    $ make fpga [STROBE=1] [board=<zc706|zynq|zybo>] [DESIGN=<your design>] [CONFIG=<your config>]
+    $ make fpga [STROBE=1] [BOARD=<zc706|zynq|zybo>] [DESIGN=<your design>] [CONFIG=<your config>]

-The fpga board is by default zc706, but you can change it by passing a `board` parameter.
-After synthesis, it generates the following files to `output/<CONFIG>`.
+This will produce the following files to `output/<CONFIG>`.
 * `boot.bin`: boot image for the board.
 Copy this file to the SD card.
 * `midas_wrapper.bit`: bitstream to be loaded through JTAG.

-The fpga flow is adopted from [ucb-bar/fpga-zynq](https://github.com/ucb-bar/fpga-zynq.git), so refer to it for more information.
+The default board is the ZC706 (using the ARM's memory system).
+This can be overridden by setting make variable `BOARD`.

-We also need to generate the simulation driver to run FPGA simulation.
+We also need to compile the simulation driver (the master program that controls the simulator's execution).
 To compile the driver, run:

     $ make zynq [STROBER=1] [DESIGN=<your design>] [CONFIG=<your config>]

-Then, it gnerated the following files to `output/<CONFIG>`:
+This will produce the following files in `output/<CONFIG>`:
 * `MidasTop-zynq`: driver binary file.
 * `MidasTop.chain`: chain meta file.
-It is only genrated and required for strober.
+It is only generated when strober is to be used.
-* `libfesvr.so`: frontend sever library.
+* `libfesvr.so`: frontend server library.

-We need to copy `MidasTop-zynq`, `MidasTop.chain` to the same directory in the board.
-Also, `libfesvr.so` should be updated in `usr/local/lib` in the board.
+`MidasTop-zynq`, `MidasTop.chain` should be copied to the same working directory on the ARM host of the zynq host, while `libfesvr.so` must be copied to `/usr/local/lib`.
-The instructions to copy the files to the board, refer to [ucb-bar/fpga-zynq](https://github.com/ucb-bar/fpga-zynq.git).
+For detailed instructions, refer to [ucb-bar/fpga-zynq](https://github.com/ucb-bar/fpga-zynq.git).

-Finally, we are ready to run FGPA simulation. `MidasTop-zynq` has the same commandline interface as `fesvr-zynq`.
-Thus, to run any RISC-V binaries, run:
+Finally, we are ready to run a midas simulation on the FPGA. `MidasTop-zynq` has the same command line interface as `fesvr-zynq`.

-    $ ./MidasTop-zynq <binary file>
+    $ ./MidasTop-zynq pk <binary file>

-We assume that `MidasTop-zynq` is copied to the home directory.
-To run `hello` in the home directory, run:

-    $ ./MidasTop-zynq ./pk ./hello

-To boot linux, first you need to get `vmlinux` from [riscv/riscv-linux](https://github.com/riscv/riscv-linux).
-Then, also copy it to the board, and run:
+To boot linux, you'll need a bbl instance with your desired payload.
+A ramdisk image with all of the relevant files and an appropriate init script.

-    $ ./MidasTop-zynq ./bbl ./vmlinux +disk=<disk file>
+    $ ./MidasTop-zynq <bbl-instance>

 ## <a name = "replay"></a> Sample Replays
 Here, we assume that we get samples either from [emulation tests](emulation) or from [FPGA simulation](fpga)